xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 **Note**: The changes beind made in this section are relevant to the distribution (Ubuntu 20.04) selected for the host machine in this example.
 If you have selected some other distribution, then look for **equivalent** solutions for the distribution you're using by searching online.
 {: .notice--danger}

+Based on the output of the `host-check` script run for each platform type above, we will focus on all the `FAIL` and `WARN` scenarios and correct them as suggested.

 Fix the max_user_watches and max_user_instances settings by adding the following two lines to `/etc/sysctl.conf`:

 ```bash